Personal taxes: income tax and social tax

 The annual personal income tax return is filed at the beginning of each year to report your previous year’s income.
 The deadline for the annual personal income tax return is 31 March.

 The Estonian Tax and Customs Board has detailed information regarding the submission of the personal income tax return.
+Depending on your status, you might need to fill a form R in order to be able to get the annual personal tax return.

 If you have only received income from regular employment and won’t use any deductions, you won’t have to file a return at all.